 - Not understanding whether relationships with clients and suppliers are controller/controller or controller/processor.

 - Not updating the existing data protection clauses in their contracts.

 - Struggling with documentation in relation to international data transfers.

-- Forget about data protection when signing NDAs.
+- Forgetting about data protection when signing NDAs.

 While there is no shortage of information available online about GDPR compliance you may benefit from having professional advice which is properly tailored to your particular circumstances.
 If you would like a no-obligation discussion with us about this topic, please contact Soraya Salhi or one of the other members of FSP’s Commercial & Technology team.